NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

      - Description
      - Required?
    * - mk_inputs
-     - You can specify a list of meta-kernels for the archvie release by providing their path.
+     - You can specify a list of meta-kernels for the archive release by providing their path.
      - False
    * - coverage_kernels
-     - You can specify a lisf of kernels with patterns that need to be included in the meta-kernel that will determine the coverage of the meta-kernel.
+     - You can specify a list of kernels with patterns that need to be included in the meta-kernel that will determine the coverage of the meta-kernel.
        The coverage is required by the label and has more implications that are described later in this document.